anquanscan/sec-tools/README.md

 [StatelessCSRF](https://github.com/Ayesh/StatelessCSRF): Secret-key based state-less CSRF token generator and validator for PHP 7.
 State-less means you do not have to store the CSRF token in session or database.
 [king-phisher](https://github.com/rsmusllp/king-phisher): Phishing Campaign Toolkit
 [Goldman-Sachs-Engineering](https://github.com/VesaKelani/Goldman-Sachs-Engineering): Work from the Goldman Sachs Engineering Virtual Program hosted on forage.
 [xleach](https://github.com/nompelis/xleach): A Unix/Linux utility for "leaching" the root window of an X server.
 (Nothing to see here.)
+[graphql-cop](https://github.com/dolevf/graphql-cop): Security Auditor Utility for GraphQL APIs